Updated August 26, 2023

 Is there a good replacement for Quicken?
 Check out this list of best alternatives (including free options) to manage your money.

-Quicken was once the top choice for managing personal finances.
+Quicken started in 1983 and was once the top choice for managing personal finances.
 But times have changed since the days of VHS tapes.
-Companies like Microsoft and Apple have stayed up-to-date, but Quicken hasn't kept pace.

-Not long ago, the software moved to a yearly subscription, making some people think it's not as great a value as before.
+Its transition to a yearly subscription even made some people think it's not as great a value as before.

 Quicken AlternativeBest For